 Vedanta inspires seekers to understand their own faith better.
 The Chinmaya movement aims for inner growth at individual and collective levels.
 The Mission offers a wide array of Vedanta study forums for all ages, promotes Indian classical art forms and operates numerous social service projects.
 Currently, this movement encompasses a wide range of spiritual, educational, medical, social, and charitable activities enriching the lives of thousands of people in India and abroad.
 “Giving maximum happiness to maximum people for maximum time” is the inspirational motto of Chinmaya Mission, which aims at uplifting people beyond selfish sectarian and parochial attitudes and activities, weaving them into a seamless world nourished by Vedantic wisdom.

-Our Mission is to provide to individuals, from any background, the wisdom of Vedanta and the practical means for spiritual growth and happiness, enabling them to become positive contributors to the society.
+To provide to individuals from any background, the wisdom of Vedanta and the practical means for spiritual growth and happiness, enabling them to be positive contributors to society.

 The inner transformation of individuals through knowledge of Vedanta, spiritual practices and service to society, resulting in a happy world around them.

 Bala Vihar Registration for 2021-22

 Gita Pravacanas in Gujarati - Acarya Gaurang Nanavaty

 Acarya Gaurang Nanavaty conducts online Bhagavad Gita pravacanas in Gujarati every Thursday at 9:00-10:15 PM IST (10:30am-11:45am CDT).
 Note that pravacana time in India does not change when USA switches to day light savings time.